rackerlabs/support-how-to/content/how-to/cloud-networks/set-up-apache2-web-server-on-two-instances-with-shared-ip/index.md

          ]
       }

-2. Provision the IP address on the PublicNet ports for the master and slave servers.
+2. Provision the IP address on the PublicNet ports for the primary and replica servers.
 For future reference, note the IP address and the IP address ID in the response.

    *Request:*